Banjo Catfish

 Aquarium Care

-• Water Changes: Bi-weekly - Water change of 10 - 15% every other week.
+• Water Changes: Bi-weekly – Do water changes of 10 – 15% every other week.

 Aquarium Setup

 A minimum 25 gallon aquarium is recommended for the Banjo Catfish.
 These catfish require ample hiding places, particularly driftwood which mimics their natural environment.
 Have a few open spaces around their hideaways to drop their food in.
 After a while, they should come out and eat in daylight.
 Sand is recommended to allow the fish to bury under.
-Water parameters don’t have to be specific – they can range quite drastically without affecting them.
+Water parameters don’t have to be specific, and they can range quite drastically without affecting them.
 One great thing about this catfish is its ability to thrive in pH extremes.

 • Minimum Tank Size: 25 gal (95 L)